KriishAHate/Revolute-Hackathon-Team6/README.md

 ## 📸 Media

-Photos and demo footage from the build live on our shared Drive folder / demo video rather than in this repo.
+Event photos and general demo footage live on our shared Drive folder / demo video, rather than in this repo.
+The MuJoCo real-vs-sim comparison video and random rollout gif, however, are committed directly under `media/` since they're generated technical artifacts of the sim work, not event photos:
+- `media/episode0-real-vs-sim.mp4`
+- `media/random-rollout.gif`

 ## 🛠️ System Architecture & Story